presquepartout/SayerPythonProject/LessonOne.md

 `9` is an `int`.
 (Short for integer.)
 `9.0` is a `float`.
 (Short for floating point number.).
 This name has a history in computer science that you can look up.
 `"nine"` is a `str`.
 (Short for string, or "string of characters".)

+### Variables

+It is very easy to set a variable in Python.
+Type:

+`x = 4`

+Now you can try:

+`x + 12`

+What is the result?

+What if x is 4.0 instead?
+Try it.
+Try adding x to 12 and see what you get.

+Names of variables can be almost anything.
+They must begin with a letter.

+OK: `alphabet = 26`

+NOT OK: `26a = 1.3`

 ### Your first python program: